Skip to content

 }

-Same body shape, posted to POST /agent-sessions/:id/messages.
-The session keeps the conversation history; per-message tools, reasoningLevel, and outputSchema replace the session’s defaults for that single run only — the next run falls back to whatever the session was created with.
+Same body shape, posted to POST /agent-sessions/:id/messages (accepts either prompt or messages, including file attachments — the messages are the new turn(s) appended to the session).
+The session keeps the conversation history; per-message tools, reasoningLevel, outputSchema, loopDetection, toolBudgets, supervisor, and plan replace the session’s defaults for that single run only — the next run falls back to whatever the session was created with.

 Every entry in spec.tools[] is one of the seven shapes below.
 The resolution column is the contract that drives everything else: server means MANTYX runs the tool itself and the SDK only ever sees a tool_result event; client means MANTYX is a transport and the SDK must answer local_tool_call events.